 Where can guests enjoy food and drink?

-The hotel's restaurant serves up a new menu each evening with the best of local produce.
+The hotel's stylish restaurant serves up a new menu each evening with the best of local produce.
 Lunch is available in the conservatory and afternoon tea is daily from 3-5pm.
 Nearby the Ferryboat Inn and Shipwrights Arms are traditional waterside pubs with great seafood.
 The cafes and Trebah and Glendurgan are great for lunch while visiting.
 Falmouth is just 6 miles away with a wide choice of restaurants serving food from around the globe.
+Book a four course dinner for just £30 per person as part of your stay package.

-The Reception team are a font of knowledge and can help arrange Nordic walking, sea fishing and shore angling, tennis lessons (there's 2 courts on site).
+The Reception team offer a wealth of knowledge and can help arrange Nordic walking, sea fishing and shore angling, tennis lessons (there's 2 courts on site).
 Plus they can recommend dog friendly beaches, child friendly attractions and for the more daring - plenty of extreme sports to suit adrenaline junkies!